travis-ci/docs-travis-ci-com/user/database-setup.md

 >Note that the "travis" user does not have full MySQL privileges that the "root" user does.

+> If you are using the Trusty image (to use Docker or for some other reason) you must
+> use the MySQL 5.6 instructions.

 ### Using MySQL with ActiveRecord

 `config/database.yml` example for Ruby projects using ActiveRecord: